qwandor/octopower/README.md

   into InfluxDB.
 - [enphase-local](./enphase-local), a client library for a subset of the Enphase IQ Gateway (Envoy) local API.
+- [enphase-influx](./enphase-influx), a tool to import solar production data from the Enphase IQ Gateway into InfluxDB.

 This is not an officially supported Google product.